yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 * API owner - The API owner uses API Manager to virtualize managed APIs and apply standard policies.
 This role has the privileges of the client-side API consumer role but with the additional privileges of API registration in the API owner organization that they are assigned to.
 This is a non-technical role, and is typically more of a business or operational user who has knowledge of what the APIs do, and why clients need to access them.
 However, in some organizations this role will be performed by an API developer.
 * API administrator - This is the administrator role responsible for managing the consumption of APIs by registered API clients.
 This role manages and monitors the virtualized APIs and the client applications that use those APIs.
 The tasks include managing organization and user registration, application authentication credentials, authorization and quota entitlement policies, and monitoring API use.
 These tasks are performed using API Manager.
 This administrator role is typically more of a business or operational user who has knowledge of what the APIs do, and why clients need to access them.
 * API Gateway administrator - This administrator role monitors, manages, and troubleshoots API Gateway using the API Gateway Manager web console.
 They have full administrative privileges, including deployment of API Gateway configurations.
 This is the system administration or operational role for API Gateway.
 It involves keeping API Gateway running, monitoring its operation, managing any settings, and performing any troubleshooting.
-For more details, see the *API Gateway Administrator Guide*.
 * Policy developer - This is the API Gateway developer who uses the REST API development wizard in Policy Studio to virtualize APIs and create API Gateway policies.
 Policies are rules used to govern or manage an API (for example, for security, integration, SLA monitoring, or transformation).
 This is a technical developer role.

 The API client user roles in the diagram are described as follows: